 To produce the wine of Sacre Coeur, as no cellars exist, vinification takes place in cement vats at Chateau La Croix in Pomerol.
 Malolactic fermentation takes place in French, oak barrels.

 The wine is aged in 100%, new, French oak barrels for 17 to 18 months, depending on the character and quality of the vintages.
-The wine is aged on its fine lees for the first 6 months to add more richness and texture to the wine.
+For the first 6 months of its elevage, the wine is aged in its fine lees to add more richness and texture to the wine.

 Serving Chateau Sacre Coeur with Wine, Food, Pairing Tips